-- Ensure that Track, Sync, and Remote are marked as on (Track allows it to send and receive MIDI notes, Sync allows it to sync its metronome, Remote allows it to create MIDI mappings)
+- Ensure that Track, Sync, and Remote are marked as on (Track allows it to send and receive MIDI notes, Sync allows it to sync its metronome, and Remote allows it to create MIDI mappings)

-- Create a MIDI track and set the ‘MIDI From’ input to ‘Roland SPD’ or similar option.
+- Create a MIDI track and set the ‘MIDI From’ input to ‘Roland SPD’ or a similar option.

 - Change the Monitor to ‘In’ (Or change the monitor to ‘Auto’ and arm the record button on the track).